Paola Tognazzi wearables projects phisolosophy and practice.

 Most conspicuously, the Industrial Revolution started with the spinning jenny, the water frame, and the thread-producing mills in northern England that installed them.
 Before railroads or automobiles or steel mills, fortunes were made in textile technology.
 The new mills altered where people lived and how they worked.
 And the inexpensive fabrics they produced changed the way ordinary people looked.

+Then, a second conspicuous wave of textile innovation began with the purple shade that francophile marketers named mauve.
+The invention of aniline dyes in the mid-19th century made a full spectrum of colour – including newly intense blacks – universally available.
+The synthetic-dye business gave rise to the modern chemical industry, and yet more technology-based fortunes.
 The visionaries of 1939 knew this industrial history.
 They knew, too, that a third round of textile breakthroughs had begun.
 Cellulose-based synthetics such as rayon were already common, and just months earlier, DuPont had patented its first polymer and heralded the nylon stockings to come.
 Like the dyes before them, 20th-century fibres would not be wrested from living nature but designed in labs.
 Once again, fortunes would be made and, once again, the textures of daily life would change.